nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ## NOSCF --Non Self-Consistent Calculations

-The noscf keyword allows one to calculate the non self-consistent energy for a set of input vectors.
+The `noscf` keyword can be used to to calculate the non self-consistent energy for a set of input vectors.
 For example, the following input shows how a non self-consistent B3LYP energy can be calculated using a self-consistent set of vectors calculated at the Hartree-Fock level.